PROMOTING SUSTAINABILITY AND COMMUNITY WHILE PROTECTING FRAGILE KARST ECOSYSTEMS.

 Exploring best practices in data management, integration, and visualization.

-Facilitators: Sara Arpin, Geologist II, Kentucky Geological Survey, and Pat Kambesis, Department of Geography and Geology, WKU
+Facilitators: Sarah Arpin, Geologist II, Kentucky Geological Survey, and Pat Kambesis, Department of Geography and Geology, WKU

 This workshop is intended to help resource managers and researchers consider data from a data-management perspective.
 An important focus will be exploring tools and techniques for getting the most value out of data.
 A holistic approach to storing, accessing, and processing data is key to better understanding, management, and protection of vulnerable resources, environments, and ecosystems.
 The integration of data of all types, sources, and formats for a unified view will also be covered.
 Visualization of data beyond tables and graphs, using creative 2-D, 3-D, and spatial maps and models, will be explored.
 Limitations of various software programs used to access, manage, manipulate, and visualize data will be considered.
 Participants will engage in open discussion of current practices in data management, integration, and visualization, learning from peers, and receive instruction on emerging techniques.
 Both professionals and the public can benefit from community involvement through crowd sourcing data and citizen science.
 Making data available through an easy-to-use interface for visualization, searching, and reusability is key to understanding and protecting our natural resources.